 1. Generate strong passwords alone

-You can generate a password for every one of your accounts, then keep it safe.
+You can generate a password for every one of your accounts, and then keep it safe.
 However, it’s hard to memorize and keep away from prying eyes.
 On the other hand, it’s as secure as it gets, especially if you follow all guidelines.
 Although you can use any website, we particularly love PasswordGenerator.net and Avast’s Random Password Generator.
 They allow you to add or remove elements we talked about above.

 2. Generate a strong password with a password manager

-Password managers allow ease of use without a compromise in security.
+Password managers allow ease of use without compromising security.
 In essence, you sign up for an account and choose one master password using the tips we’ll give below.
-Then, by installing a browser extension or desktop/mobile software, the manager will generate a complex password for every website or service on the fly, then save it into the vault.
-The next time you need to log in, it will auto-fill the password and sign you in.
-Besides convenience, this method also renders keyloggers powerless, since you’re not typing.
-The two leading password manager services seem to be Dashlane and LastPass.
-Of course, you’re free to pick any service you like and fits your budget.
+Then, by installing a browser extension or desktop/mobile software, the manager will generate a complex password for every website or service on the fly, and then save it into the vault.

-2. The passphrase method
+Method 2.
+The passphrase method

 Unless you use a password manager, it’s hard to remember a complex password.
-This forces you to keep it handy, on your computer or written near your desk, which beats the purpose of keeping it safe.
+This forces you to keep it handy, on your computer, or written near your desk, which beats the purpose of keeping it safe.
 To fix that, here’s a method that involves coming up with a long passphrase made up of bizarre words.
 You can do this in one of 2 ways:

 1. Manual way